Toastberries/MarkerSpawners/README.md

 # MarkerSpawners

 ## About
 A simple mythicmobs add-on plugin that gives server owners the ability to create vanilla spawners that spawn mythicmobs.
 These spawners can be used in generated structures also.
-Download it the plugin [here](https://github.com/gerleig/MarkerSpawners/releases/latest)!
+Download the plugin [here](https://github.com/gerleig/MarkerSpawners/releases/latest)!

 ## Features
 + Spawn mythicmobs by ID